Skip To Main Content text.skipToNavigation

 • Maximising study space

-Mid sleepers stand at mid height with a raised sleeping area and space beneath for storage, a desk, and shelves or even a play area.
+Mid sleepers, also known as cabin beds, stand at mid height with a raised sleeping area and space beneath for storage, a desk, shelves or even a play area.
 Lower to the ground than their counterparts, they have a shorter staircase or ladder to the top bunk.
 This makes them popular with younger children up to the pre-teen age.
-The space beneath is great for maximising your little one’s play space.
-There are also mid sleepers which don’t have space to play beneath – these are more suited to older children and provide tons of storage space – think bookshelves, pull out desks and hidden drawer space.
+The space beneath is great for maximising your little one's play space.
+There are also mid sleepers which don't have space to play beneath – these are more suited to older children and provide tons of storage space - think bookshelves, pull-out desks and hidden drawer space.
+Read our guide to space-saving beds for more ideas on how to utilise limited floor space in small children's rooms.

 Ideal for: